Champions (2018 film)

+Champions (Campeones) is a 2018 Spanish sports comedy-drama film directed by Javier Fesser and written by Fesser and David Marqués.
+It was selected as the Spanish entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

 This movie is inspired by Aderes team in Burjassot (Valencia), a team created with people with intellectual disabilities that won twelve Spanish championships between 1999 and 2014.

 Marco Montes is the assistant coach of the basketball team CB Estudiantes.
 He is an arrogant man with bad manners and is fired from his job after pushing the head coach during a game over a disagreement over team strategy.
 After driving drunk into the back of a police car, Marco is ordered to either spend two years in prison or ninety days of community service, in the form of coaching Los Amigos, a team of basketball players with disabilities.
 At first, Montes complains about coaching the disabled players calling them subnormales (below normal).
 However, as he continues to coach the team, he realizes that each of the players has a unique background and they are extremely persistent in working together and playing well.

 Meanwhile, Marco and his wife Sonia are fighting with each other because Sonia wants a child and Marco is not ready yet.
 In particular, Iván, one of Marco's friends, meets Sonia at a bar and tells her that he is meeting with Marco over the weekend and that she can come to confront Marco then.
 Iván then proceeds to tell Marco that he is not going to go out with him in an attempt to get some alone time with Sonia because he finds her attractive.
 However, Marco still shows up and discusses with Sonia, they leave the bar still upset with each other.
 After Los Amigos's first away game, Marco realizes that it is incredibly difficult to travel with the team given their abrupt and often annoying interactions with the other people on public transportation.
 Marco tells Sonia about these difficulties, and she helps loan a camper van from her coworker at a sports gear shop.
 She then joins Marco and his team over several games and their relationship improves.

 In the end, Los Amigos place second in the National Series, and Marco agrees to have a child with Sonia.
 As Marco leaves the Los Amigos team to go back to coaching professionally, he is thanked by all the team members for changing their lives.